 • You must keep monitoring your blood sugar level on a frequent basis to ensure better treatment through medication.

-• In case diet or normal medications don’t seem to work, you may have to go for insulin therapy which is effective for Type 3 Diabetes treatment.
+• In case diet or normal medications don’t seem to work, you may have to go for insulin therapy which is effective for Gestational Diabetes treatment.

-Since there are no signs and symptoms of Type 3 Diabetes mellitus, you may have a high chance of being diagnosed with it.
+Since there are no signs and symptoms of Gestational Diabetes mellitus, you may have a high chance of being diagnosed with it.
 But you must not worry as along with medication there are many home remedies which can be effective in treating Gestational Diabetes.
 They are as follows:

 • The best way to take care of yourself would be to consume regular meals at the same intervals every day.